Postgraduate Diploma in Information Systems and Technology

 - UC is ranked in the top 200 for Computer Science and Information Systems (QS World University Rankings by Subject, 2018).

-A student wishing to study the PGDipIST is required to have completed a bachelor’s degree (eg, a BCom) with a grade average of B or better in 300-level Information Systems or other related courses, or have a related qualification.
-Students with English as a second language must also provide evidence of their English language competency.
+A student wishing to study the PGDipIST is required to have completed a bachelor’s degree (eg, a Bachelor of Commerce) with a Grade Point Average of B or better in their 300-level Information Systems or other related courses, or have another related qualification.

 For the full entry requirements see the Regulations for the Postgraduate Diploma in Information Systems and Technology or use the admission requirements checker.